 • identifying the needs of children and young people

-• making high quality provision to meet the needs of children and young people
+• delivering high quality provision to meet the needs of children and young people

 • focusing on inclusive practices and removing barriers to learning